statikowsky/mutant/README.md

 # Mutant

-Mutant is a _very WIP_ Kotlin web kit aiming to be developer friendly,
+Mutant is a _very WIP_ Kotlin web kit aiming to be developer friendly.
-fun and frictionless is the guiding mantra.
+Fun and frictionless is the guiding mantra.

 ```kotlin

 mutant {
 	get("/") { "Hello world!" }
 }
 ```

 Visit [docs](https://statikowsky.github.io/mutant/) for more information.